-Rebalancing is the process of reviewing and updating the stocks & weights of a smallcase to ensure that it remains true to the theme or strategy.
+Rebalancing is the process of reviewing the stocks/ETFs & their weights of a smallcase to ensure that it remains true to the theme or strategy.
 Rebalancing takes into account quarterly earnings, company news & updates, etc and uses proprietary algorithms to objectively narrow down on the right set of stocks.

 This article on rebalancing will cover:

 2. Impact of rebalancing on P&L